 This is because Mandarin Chinese and Korean evolved from completely separate linguistic ancestors.
 However, despite their separate linguistic origins, these languages developed nearby causing some influences.

 The Korean language has been influenced by the Chinese language through its use of Chinese characters for hundreds of years, before replacing them with its own writing system.

-Interestingly, Korean is not the only language which was initially written with Chinese charaters.
+Interestingly, Korean is not the only language that was initially written with Chinese characters.
 For centuries, the Vietnamese language was also written using Chinese characters, until its own alphabet was created.